uPlexa/uplexa/README.md

         cd uplexa

-* If you would like a specific [version/tag](https://github.com/uPlexa/uplexa/tags), do a git checkout for that version. eg. 'v0.2.0.0'.
+* If you would like a specific [version/tag](https://github.com/uPlexa/uplexa/tags), do a git checkout for that version. eg. 'v0.2.1.0'.
 If you dont care about the version and just want binaries from master, skip this step:

-        git checkout v0.2.0.0
+        git checkout master

 * If you are on a 64-bit system, run: